esouliot/CarND-Behavioral-Cloning-P3/writeup.md

 * model.h5 containing a trained convolution neural network
 * README.md summarizing the results, which you are currently reading!

 #### 2.)
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing the following code in the Miniconda 3 command line
 ```sh
 python drive.py model.h5
 ```